-We cannot guarantee any uncharted rocks or icebergs on this cruise and the Nam Ou, Sangkar River, or even River Kok it is not, so don’t expect dramatic scenery; yet a cruise on the Ping River is a very pleasant way to while away a couple of hours.
+Laos’s Nam Ou, Cambodia’s Sangkar, or even Chiang Rai’s Kok River this is not, so don’t expect dramatic scenery and an untamed river, but a cruise on the Ping River is a very pleasant way to while away a few hours.

-The leisurely trip takes around 45 minutes each way; the first part takes you past central Chiang Mai, under the various bridges, past the numerous riverside cafes and Worarot market on the left before heading into the town’s ritzy northern suburbs, where the lawns of the huge and flashy villas and mansions sweep down to the river and then…. well that’s about it really.
+The leisurely trip takes around 45 minutes each way plus break time at the farm.
+The first part takes you past central Chiang Mai, under the various bridges, past the numerous riverside cafes and Worarot market on the left before heading into the town’s ritzy northern suburbs, where the lawns of the huge and flashy villas and mansions sweep down to the river and then ... well that’s about it really, you go back.

-Oh, you may get a running commentary from the boatman which in our case was so bad it was good but since he clearly realised that we tipped him anyway.
-Majestic trees grow along the banks and if you’re lucky you may spot some bird-life; it’s not spectacular but pleasant enough.
+You may get a running commentary from the boatman, which in our case was so bad it was good but since he clearly realised that, we tipped him anyway.
+Majestic trees grow along the banks and if you’re lucky you may spot some bird life.